n8maninger/sia-host-errors/README.md

 The log lines below can occur when renters and hosts revise the file contract.
 In most cases these do not indicate an issue with your host.

 ## the requested file contract is currently locked
 To revise a contract it has to be locked, a renter attempted to use a file contract that was already locked.
-This could inidicate failure to unlock a contract after disconnect, but it's more likely an issue from the renter.
+This could indicate failure to unlock a contract after disconnect, but it's more likely an issue from the renter.

 ## renter has provided an incorrectly sized sector
 The renter tried to upload a sector that did not match the host's sector size \[4MiB\]